Uber, Lyft Will Not Suspend Service In California After Court Gives Them More Time

 Lyft spokeswoman Julie Wood said: "While we won't have to suspend operations tonight, we do need to continue fighting for independence plus benefits for drivers."

-Both Uber and Lyft are encouraging customers and drivers to support a measure appearing on November's ballot in the state that would exempt the companies from AB5.
+Both Uber and Lyft are encouraging customers and drivers to support a measure appearing on November's state ballot that would exempt the companies from AB5.
 They have poured tens of millions of dollars into promoting the measure, seeking a political solution to their problems.

 At the same time, both companies are exploring ways to adapt their businesses in California in the event they lose their legal battle.
 That includes a franchise-like model in which Uber and Lyft would license their brands to vehicle fleet operators, who would become responsible for the relationship with drivers.

-Drivers are divided: Many say they want to keep the flexible work schedules that independent contractor status allows, which the companies say they may not be able to maintain if they convert drivers to employees.
+Drivers are divided: Many say they want to keep the flexible work schedules that the independent contractor status allows, which the companies say they may not be able to maintain if they convert drivers to employees.

 But other drivers say they want the employment protections of AB5.

-"By threatening to kill our jobs and leave California, Uber and Lyft have shown the world that they don't care about the drivers or their livelihoods," said Cherri Murphy, a Lyft driver in Oakland, on a press call on Tuesday held by a union-backed campaign opposing the ballot measure.
+"By threatening to kill our jobs and leave California, Uber and Lyft have shown the world that they don't care about the drivers or their livelihoods," said Cherri Murphy, a Lyft driver in Oakland, on a press call Tuesday held by a union-backed campaign opposing the ballot measure.

-Neither Uber nor Lyft is profitable and both have taken deep hits from the pandemic, which has decimated demand for rides and prompted the companies to eliminate thousands of corporate jobs.
+Neither Uber nor Lyft is profitable, and both have taken deep hits from the pandemic, which has decimated demand for rides and prompted the companies to eliminate thousands of corporate jobs.

 Editor's note: Uber and Lyft are among NPR's financial supporters.